kamil-michalski-1/Cyclistic-Bike-Share-Project/project-documentation/02-data_cleaning_&_transformation.md

 |:-:|:-:|:-:|
 |1|0-0 0 689:47:15|0-0 0 -172:33:21|

 <li>The dataset was queried to identify and review all records with negative ride times - as per code below.
 This revealed that only 100 records had ride times with a negative value.
-No pattern was detected for entries with negative ride times, e.g. against days of the week, rideable types or user types (member vs. casual).</li>
+No pattern was detected for entries with negative ride times, e.g. against days of the week, rideable types, or user types (member vs. casual).</li>

 ```sql
   SELECT ride_id, rideable_type, started_at,ended_at, member_casual,